Annual Conference

 ASBH uses a rigorous 3-stage review process:

 1. All submissions are reviewed anonymously by three ASBH members recruited for their expertise in the topic category selected.
-Each reviewer is asked to score the proposal on a 5-point scale considering contribution to existing knowledge; innovation, cutting-edge, and novelty; presentation of innovative solutions to current issues in the fields of bioethics and humanities; cross-disciplinary approaches; and quality of the written proposal.
+Each reviewer is asked to score the proposal on a 5-point scale considering contribution to existing knowledge; innovation, cutting-edge, and novelty; presentation of innovative solutions to current issues in the fields of bioethics and health humanities; cross-disciplinary approaches; and quality of the written proposal.

 2. At the second stage of the process, one experienced reviewer for each category assesses all the individual and average scores throughout that category, taking into consideration factors such as significance, innovation, relevance, breadth of topic, and appropriateness for the meeting.

-You will receive notification of your proposal’s status via email in late June 2024.
+You will receive notification of your proposal’s status via email in late June 2025.

 Questions?
 Visit the ASBH FAQ page, call 847.375.4745, or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..